 Both the X100 and the X100S have been discontinued, but can regularly be found used on ebay.
 The X100 was replaced by the Fujifilm X100S, while the X100S was followed by the Fujifilm X100T.

-Arguments in favor of the Fujifilm FinePix X100:
+Advantages of the Fujifilm FinePix X100:

 - More heavily discounted: Has been available for much longer (launched in September 2010).

-Advantages of the Fujifilm X100S:
+Reasons to prefer the Fujifilm X100S:

 - More detail: Has more megapixels (16 vs 12.2MP), which boosts linear resolution by 14%.